 Click on thumbnails below for full details and enlarged images.

-John Bauer Ceramics
+John Bauer Ceramic Artist/Sculptor

-Never Subcontract Love or Happiness.
+"Never Subcontract Love or Happiness.
 We all look for someone more complete.
-We reach, we hope, we try to love we are loved.
+We reach, we hope, we try to love we are loved."
+John Bauer

 in Cape Town.
 His work has been exhibited world-wide, and collected by